 - Does the service provider offer comprehensive WAN connectivity options across my entire global WAN footprint?

 - What is reliability of the WAN service?
 What service-level agreements are being offered?

 - What networks will be utilized -- e.g., MPLS and internet?
 Does the service provider offer 4G Long Term Evolution as a primary or secondary link option?

-- What level and type of network security is provided with the managed SD-WAN service?
+- What level and type of network security is provided with the SD-WAN managed services offering?
 How will breaches be detected and fixed?